How to Adapt Your Driving Style for Wet Track Conditions

 Especially because in the wet, most corners will become heavy braking zones, since minimum speeds will be far lower than in the dry, so to get to those lower mid speeds, you’ll have to use the brakes much more frequently throughout the lap.

-If you brake too early and too soft, you’ll carry not enough speed, and you won’t get the rotation you need in the kart.
+If you brake too early and too softly, you’ll carry not enough speed, and you won’t get the rotation you need in the kart.

 So you’ll lose not only in the entry, but also in the mid speed with not enough rotation, thus waiting too long for the kart to turn before going on throttle.